-- Reduces air pollution including GHG emissions (consistent with regional/local air quality plans, climate action plans and sustainable communities plans) - Reduces demand for motor vehicle parking and promotes more efficient use of space at stations and destination locations - Reduces dependence on petroleum and imported oil (energy independence) - Increases physical activity and better health (active transportation/helps address obesity) - Increases human activity and economic development in downtown/station areas while reducing congestion - Potential to increase ridership on other transit systems - 64 Economic and Environmental Evaluation of CCJPA's Bicycle Access Plan | Capitol Corridor Joint Powers Authority
+- Reduces air pollution including GHG emissions (consistent with regional/local air quality plans, climate action plans and sustainable communities plans) - Reduces demand for motor vehicle parking and promotes more efficient use of space at stations and destination locations - Reduces dependence on petroleum and imported oil (energy independence) - Increases physical activity and better health (active transportation/helps address obesity) Increases human activity and economic development in downtown/station areas while reducing congestion - Potential to increase ridership on other transit systems

 There is already a high bicycle mode share (in excess of 11 percent based on the most recent two biannual system wide surveys) accessing Capitol Corridor as compared to many transit modes.
 Using annual ridership (1,708,618 passengers in FY 11) as a basis for the number of bicycle trips (a trip is considered each direction of travel so a daily commute is two trips), at 11 percent, there were approximately 187,948 bicycle trips done in association with a Capitol Corridor trip last fiscal year.
 CCJPA only has the survey data from 2011 from the on-train bicyclists that asked about mileage for bicycle trip 1 to the train and bicycle trip 2 from the train.
 This data did not ask each bicyclist to identify their mileage but instead gave them a range.
 Taking the midpoints of the mileage ranges provided to the respondents (and using 7 miles for trips in excess of five miles), the average mileage for a Capitol Corridor bicyclist before or after the train trip is about 2.8 miles per bicycle trip.
-The resulting bicyclemiles travelled (BMT) before and after all train trips is 526,254 for FY 11 calculated using those methods.
+The resulting bicycle- miles travelled (BMT) before and after all train trips is 526,254 for FY 11 calculated using those methods.

 If the bicycle were not available the way that it is today, we do not know what substitute people may have for their bicycled portion of their trip(s) to make a definitive claim that "X" many bicycle trips results in so many automobile trips reduced.
 If we were just considering the train portion of the trip, the Capitol Corridor has survey information that for the train portion of the trip that 90.4 percent of people would, if they didn't take a train trip, otherwise drive in their own automobile.
-As stated in the economic analysis, the non-motorized portion of the trips that people do make are high-value trips where taking an automobile can be quite inefficient and as such, we can't assume that 90.4 percent of the bicycle trips would otherwise be made in an automobile.
-This may be the incorrect issue to dwell on because the matter of taking a bicycle is a combined trip decision associated with the train travel and in fact, as some data shows, the train travel may not have happened without the bicycle.
+As stated in the economic analysis, the non-motorized portion of the trips that people do make are high-value trips where taking an automobile can be quite inefficient and as such, we can't assume that 90.4 percent of the bicycle trips usual otherwise he made in an automobile.
+This may be the incorrect case of the LA Metro survey, that value was 65 percent.

-The LA Metro survey shows that for many, having a bicycle permits the train travel.
-In other words, if the bicycle trip were not supported in some way via the train, the train trip would not have happened either and the person might have exercised the option to drive.
-Surveys are needed to get to this point for CCJPA to assign a value to the net worth of the bicycle portion of the trip but in the case of the LA Metro survey, that value was 65 percent.
 If CCJPA had similar results, 122,166 trips or nearly the entire ridership for February 2011 would never have taken the train.
 At an average mileage of 69 miles per Capitol Corridor train trip, and a 90.4 percent substitution of automobile travel, this could mean that having bicycles on the Capitol Corridor trains and stations accounts for VMT reductions of 7,620,238 for FY 11.